Choosing A Levels

 They are two-year qualifications which give students a chance to study an existing GCSE subject in greater depth, or perhaps to try a completely new subject like law, drama or economics for example.
 This is the time in your life to consider which subjects you enjoy and do well in and, just as importantly, which ones to leave behind!

-What to expect from A Levels?
+What should I expect from A Levels?

 - You’ll see differences in the way you’re taught and what is expected of you – but schools and colleges are experienced in supporting students with the transition.